 The working group we set up reported on 4.4.18, the report can be found at the bottom of this page or by clicking here.

-Latest update: our annual conference on 24-25 November will discuss the recommendations of the working group which looked at our responses to this report and case.
-We will be voting on a new safeguarding policy and updated grievance procedures and code of conduct.
-Those policies will be publicly available on this site after they have been agreed.
+Latest update: our annual conference on 24-25 November discussed the recommendations of the working group which looked at our responses to this report and case.
+We voted on a new code of conduct, complaints procedure and safeguarding policy and this can be found here.

 Archive of responses, reports and updates.